taber-miyauchi/validator-core/CROSS_REPO_NAVIGATION.md

    }
    ```

-2. Publish to npm in dependency order
+2. Make dependencies resolvable:
+   - **We used:** Publish to npm with source files included (`"files": ["src", "dist"]`), then reference by version
+   - **Alternative (untested with this fix):** Use `file:../sibling-repo` references and checkout repos as siblings in CI.
+This was tried earlier (Approach 3) but without the source-pointing fix, so it may work if combined with step 1.

+   > **Note:** Publishing to npm is NOT required for cross-repo navigation.
+What matters is that when scip-typescript runs, it can resolve imports to source files (not `.d.ts` files).

+3. Verify repos are synced and up to date in Sourcegraph before triggering indexing.

-3. Trigger SCIP indexing on tagged commits in dependency order:
+4. Trigger SCIP indexing on tagged commits in dependency order:
    - validator-core first
    - validator-schemas second
    - validator-service last

-4. Verify in Sourcegraph that "Go to Definition" jumps across repos
+5. Verify in Sourcegraph that "Go to Definition" jumps across repos